zhang-mickey/Learn-to-rank-model/README.md

 ## MMOE Multi-gate Mixture-of-Experts
 优化多目标排序

-DNN-based multi-task
-learning models are sensitive to factors such as the data distribution differences and relationships among tasks
+DNN-based multi-task learning models are sensitive to factors such as the data distribution differences and relationships among tasks

 The inherent
-conicts from task dierences can actually harm the predictions of at least some of the tasks, particularly when model parameters are extensively shared among all tasks.
+conticts from task dierences can actually harm the predictions of at least some of the tasks, particularly when model parameters are extensively shared among all tasks.

 ### Shared-Bottom multi-task DNN structure